Keep Missouri Money in Missouri with TEA

 July 29, 2015

-Transportation Empowerment Act gives states control and funding for their roads.
+The Transportation Empowerment Act gives states control and funding for their roads.
 It is a far superior to the Highway Trust Fund, which is slush fund for pork projects.
 Transportation Empowerment Act (TEA) from Senator Mike Lee would gradually shift federal gasoline taxes from Washington back to the states where they were collected without a Washington DC handling fee and without strings attached.
 TEA embodies an idea I first heard from Ronald Reaganwhen he was governor of California.

+Now that Amendment 7 has gone down in flames, let’s look at highway funding in Missouri.
 Amendment 7 would have authorized a 3/4 cent sales tax increase in Missouri.
 The money was intended for transportation in the broadest sense of the word.
 Parks with dirt paths qualify, since people can walk on the paths.
 Even if the bill tightened down the definition of transportation, municipalities and counties would have merely shifted funds to other projects and replaced that money with Amendment 7 taxes.